 I think what we would all agree on and what’s clear is that something has to change.
 Current efforts aren’t effective and it’s not just about how you recruit, but also the type of working experience that you provide for the people that you employ.
 The way people spend a significant portion of their day really matters, especially to this younger generation.
 Like many things, one of the best first steps that you can take is to look at what you have now and where the gaps are.
 This is especially true for the skills that are needed to support popular initiatives related to digital transformation in Industry 4.0.

-My question to both of you, how do you evaluate the gap in skills to deliver the opportunities afforded by the fourth industrial revolution?
+My question to both of you is, how do you evaluate the gap in skills to deliver the opportunities afforded by the fourth industrial revolution?

-[00:05:41] Paula: Josh, it’s critical to understand the plan for Industry 4.0 deployments across the business, such as advanced analytics, smart assets, artificial intelligence, and what types of technical process or customer deployments are planned.
-This then provides directional context and focus to identify what skills are needed, when they’re needed and what’s the duration of the need and then you can assess what people skills and capabilities are already available and where your gaps may exist.
+[00:05:41] Paula: Josh, it’s critical to understand the plan for Industry 4.0 deployments across the business, such as advanced analytics, smart assets, artificial intelligence, and what types of a technical process or customer deployments are planned.
+This then provides directional context and focus to identify what skills are needed, when they’re needed, and what’s the duration of the need, and then you can assess what people skills and capabilities are already available and where your gaps may exist.

 [00:07:36] Josh: There’s a couple of things that both of you called out that I think really stand out to me, Paula one of the first things you said is you have to understand what that future looks like or what that roadmap is for, how operations are going to change or how the business is going to change factoring in these different types of technologies and these different types of technologies depending on what they are, advanced analytics, artificial intelligence, two of the ones that you called out, those are going to drive a need for specific skill sets.